Transformational healing: Let it be the norm

 The Icarus Project, a community based organization focused on radical mental health support, is developing a free toolkit, Mad Maps, to help empower those currently unable to secure appropriate services in our existing mental health system.
 It is a resource for those wanting to create not only their own paths to well-being, but also to help chart pathways for those who seek to transform the world in which we live. … [click on title to read the rest]

-The Mental (Illness) system and thoughts on alternatives: a collection
+The Mental (Illness) system and empowering thoughts on alternatives

-“It is no measure of health to be well-adjusted to a profoundly sick society.” – Jiddu Krishnamurti I can’t call the current system of care a “mental health system” when it’s so clearly one that generates, encourages and sustains mental illness.
-And so I’ve often referred to it as a mental illness system.
-Here I’m underscoring that as it’s important that we make big changes if we want to help not only the most vulnerable people in our society, but also society itself.
+For World Mental Health Day: The "mental health" system is not healthy.
+Thus it's more appropriate to call it a mental illness system.
+It''s important that we do things completely differently if we want to help not only the most vulnerable people in our society, but also society itself.
 We create one another.
 None of this happens in a vacuum.

 Breakdown to breakthrough says, Dr. Dan Fisher (psychiatrist who overcame a schizophrenia diagnosis)